Mircea-MMXXI/azapy/docs/LSSD_th_doc.md

 The default is `3.25` years.
 * `calendar` : `np.busdaycalendar`, optional
 Business days calendar.
-If is it `None` then the calendar will be set to NYSE business calendar via a call to `azapy.NYSEgen`.
+If is it `None` then the calendar will be set to NYSE business calendar.
 The default is `None`.

 *Returns:* `None`